-(B) Any device in which information can be stored, sometimes called a memory device.

-(C) In a computer, a section used primarily of [sic] storing information.
-Such a section is sometimes called a memory or store (British).

-Notes: (1) the physical means of storing information may be electrostatic, ferroelectric, magnetic, acoustic, optical, chemical, electronic, electric, mechanical, etc., in nature.
+- (B) Any device in which information can be stored, sometimes called a memory device. - (C) In a computer, a section used primarily of [sic] storing information.
+Such a section is sometimes called a memory or store (British). - Notes: (1) the physical means of storing information may be electrostatic, ferroelectric, magnetic, acoustic, optical, chemical, electronic, electric, mechanical, etc., in nature.
 (2) pertaining to a device in which data can be entered, in which it can be held and from which it can be retrieved at a later date.
-See store.

-(2) (data management).
+See store. - (2) (data management).
 In a computer, one or more bytes that are used to store data.

 Id. at 1294-95.
-Papst's distinction between memory and storage is not reflected in the New IEEE memory.
+Papst's distinction between memory and storage is not reflected in the New IEEE Dictionary, nor is its distinction between semiconductor memory and other physical means of storing memory.
 "Memory" means "any type of memory."